 Choose the product options first

 Every brand of hummus I've tried over the years has been just so-so in taste and texture, until I discovered Sabra.
 Now this ultra-smooth hummus—which has been rated number one in a blind taste test—is the only hummus in my fridge, unless I've made this clone.
 Hummus is an awesome snack as a dip for vegetables or pita chips, since it's rich in protein, soluble fiber, potassium, and Vitamin E. The secret to duplicating Sabra's smooth and creamy quality is to let your food processor work the stuff over for a solid 10 minutes.
-Also, don't use all of the liquid from the can of garbanzo beans or the hummus will end up too runny.
+Also, when getting your Sabra hummus ingredients ready, don't use all of the liquid from the can of garbanzo beans or the hummus will end up too runny.
 Strain off the liquid first, then measure only 1/2 cup back into the food processor.
 Sabra uses canola and/or soybean oil, but you may think olive oil tastes better.
 Look for a jar of sesame tahini in the aisle where all the international foods are parked, and while you're there find the citric acid, which may also go by the name "sour salt."
 The clone below will not have the proper acidic bite without this secret ingredient, and citric acid also works as a preservative to help the leftover hummus stay fresh and tasty.

 Source: Top Secret Recipes Unlocked by Todd Wilbur.